gtoonstra/etl-with-airflow/docs/datavault2.rst

 .. image:: img/dataflow.jpeg

-There are 5 dags in total.
+There are 3 dags in total.
 One dag starting with "init_" is just to bootstrap the example, you wouldn't see this DAG in a production situation, because you'd typically use CI tools + other tools to maintain your schemas and you'd do the connection management in a different way.
 So ignore that DAG.

-The other DAGs are organized by schema in the source system and propagate the data from staging to their relevant hubs, links, satellites and reference tables.
+The 'adventureworks' DAG is the main point where five specific flows happen, which are marked by specific milestones:

+* Staging
+* Applying staging to hubs
+* Applying staging to links
+* Applying staging to satellites
+* End dating satellites

+After the DAG completes, the data warehouse is in a new state and can be requeried to refresh downstream data products, for example as would be done with the starschema DAG.

 Staging flow
 ------------